akyriazis/nature-simulation/README.md

 eppepspsenppeepspppeppeseppeeneppnepppnpsspeeeepeeepssnsenep - 270
 eppepspsenppespppppenpeseppeepeppnenppnpsnpeeeepeeepssnseeep - DEAD AT AGE 8 by predation while asleep
 ```
 Most animals are surviving at this point, it's now becoming a matter of who is eating the most food.
+Animals are also clearly avoiding "doing nothing" which would obviously not help them.
+Only proactive animals survive!

 ```
 Generation 200